 Until now, whatever we discussed were the cases of a solid ground plane.
 But there can be situations where there is a discontinuity in the ground plane.
 While designing for return paths, you should also keep in mind cases of cutouts, slots, or maybe clearance holes.
 Suppose there is a slot in the ground plane; what do you think can go wrong?

 This is kind of conventional that a solid and uninterrupted return path would have a better electromagnetic capability.
 The current would go along a closed-circuit loop, hence making the resultant current zero.
 The loop is small/narrow enough; the return path of via microstrip is just beneath the plane of a signal trace.

 But discontinuities in the return path will give rise to noises.
 Cutouts, slots, or even clearance holes for through-hole or vias, all of these can cause a discontinuity in the return path.
 It creates a larger current loop area.
 This increases the loop inductance.
 Hence, the current will spread out and might also get at the edges, forming an antenna.
 The clearance holes are less of a threat to the current flow.
 Unless the holes overlap, there is not much of an issue.
 Read how to limit impedance discontinuities and signal reflections in a PCB transmission line.

 Everything that affects the signal current or the return current path will affect the impedance of the signal.
 Therefore, the return path should be designed just as carefully as the signal path.
-It does not matter if it is on a PCB, a connector, or an IC package.
+It does not matter if it is on a PCB or an IC package.
 Return paths also play an important role in assembling connectors and cables.